gurx0/gurx0/README.md

 - 🤖 Interested in computer science and robotic systems

-- 💰 Professionally assemble computers to order
+- 💰 Am able to professionally assemble computers to order

-- 📖: I’m ready to develop in almost any field and open to collaborations
+- 📖 I’m ready to develop in almost any field and open to collaborations

 ---
  ### :trophy: Achievements